- Student Life

 Day students may be on campus throughout the day for classes and in the evenings for rehearsals, appropriate library use, or to attend performances or exhibitions.
 Otherwise, there is to be no visitation after dinner on study nights.
 Day students are not allowed in dormitories after 7:00 PM, except on Saturdays.
 On those evenings they may visit until check-in time.

-Lockers are provided for Day Students and are conveniently located adjacent to the Lewitzky Dance Studio, Birchard, and the Science Complex.
+Lockers are provided for Day Students and are conveniently located next to the library.
 Students may not supply their own locks.
-Locks must be obtained from their day student advisor.
+Locks must be obtained from Log Lodge.
 Individual lockers are subject to search if illegal or illicit activity is suspected.

 Day Student Driving and Parking